phantomlimb717/Live-Soundboard/README.md

     *   Find the output of your second virtual cable, for example, **`CABLE-A Output (VB-Audio Cable A)`**.
     *   Right-click on it and select **"Set as Default Device"** and **"Set as Default Communication Device"**.

 Now, any application on your computer that uses your default microphone will receive the full audio mix from OBS.
+Enjoy annoying your friends and teammates!

 ## 📝 License